aiushe/automatic-write-off-detection/README.md

    ```
 ## Data and Model Notebooks
 - data_exploration.ipynb: Explore and understand transaction data
-Pipeline and Model Training
+pipeline and model training

 ## Pipeline and Model Training
 ### Preprocess Data
 - preprocess_data function in pipeline.py cleans and prepares the data for model training

 ### Train the Model
-- model training and pipeline setup are managed within pipeline.py, which trains a Naive Bayes or Linear Regression model (whichever is specified) and integrates a GPT-3/ChatGPT model to enhance extraction
+- model training and pipeline setup are managed within pipeline.py, which trains a Naive Bayes or Linear Regression model (whichever is specified) and integrates a GPT-4/ChatGPT model to enhance extraction

 ### Evaluate the Model
 - model is evaluated for accuracy, precision, recall, and other metrics and  results are printed and saved in the models directory